Think You Can’t Use a Motorcycle Safety Course? Think Again.

 Who Is Required to Take the Motorcycle Safety Course?

 Requirements for this course vary by state.
 While some states may require that all licensed riders take the course, others may require it only for new riders or riders under a certain age.
 However, most states encourage, but do not mandate, that riders register for or take the safety course.
-To see the requirements in your state, use the tool below.

 Regardless of whether or not you are required to take the course, it is undoubtedly in your best interest to do so.